dijasila/GPAW/doc/tutorials/rpa/rpa_tut.rst

 Converging the frequency integration
 -------------------------------------

 We will start by making a single RPA calculation with extremely fine frequency sampling.
-The following script returns the integrand at 2001 frequency points from 0 to 1000 eV at a particular q-point (since there is no k-point sampling, only q=[0,0,0] is possible here and one therefore needs to specify a direction as well):
+The following script returns the integrand at 2001 frequency points from 0 to 1000 eV from a cutoff of 50 eV.

 .. literalinclude:: frequency.py

 The correlation energy is obtained as the integral of this function divided by :math:`2\pi` and yields -6.23738879181 eV.
 The frequency sampling is dense enough so that this value can be regarded as "exact".
 We can now test the Gauss-Legendre integration method with different number of points using the same script but now specifying the gauss_legendre parameters instead of a frequency list::

-    Es = rpa.get_E_q(ecut=ecut,
+    rpa = RPACorrelation(calc,
-                     gauss_legendre=16,
-                     frequency_cut=800,
-                     frequency_scale=2.0,
-                     integrated=False,
-                     q=[0,0,0],
-                     direction=0)
+                         nfrequencies=16,
+			 frequency_max=800.0,
+			 frequency_scale=2.0)

 This is the default parameters for Gauss-legendre integration.
 The gauss_legendre keyword specifies the number of points, the frequency_cut keyword sets the value of the highest frequency (but the integration is always an approximation for the infinite integral) and the frequency_scale keyword determines how dense the frequencies are sampled close to :math:`\omega=0`.
-The integrals for different number of Gauss-Legendre points is shown below as well as the integrand evaluated at the fine equidistant frequency grid
+The integrals for different number of Gauss-Legendre points is shown below as well as the integrand evaluated at the fine equidistant frequency grid.

 .. image:: E_w.png
 	   :height: 400 px